qgis/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

 #.
 Close the Mapset (if it is open) by clicking on the :guilabel:`Close Mapset`
    button of the :guilabel:`GRASS Tools` window.
 #.
 In the QGIS Browser, browse to the folder of the GRASS database.
 #.
-Right click on the Mapset (remember, the Mapset has the |grass| GRASS icon
+Right click on the Mapset (remember, the Mapset has the |grassLogo| GRASS icon
    next to it).
 You will see some options.
 #.
 Click on :guilabel:`Open mapset`: